 From farm to fork, food safety contamination due to harmful bacteria can occur along all stages of a fruit's or vegetable's journey, including during growing, harvesting, manufacturing, processing, packing, holding or transporting.
 After that, you take over most of the food safety responsibilities, beginning at the store.
-Follow these tips to help ensure your produce is safe to eat.
+Follow these tips to reduce your risk of foodborne illness and help keep your produce safe to eat.

 At the store